While setting up your professional practice is an exciting opportunity, it’s important to get it right from the outset.

 Equipment shelf-life and industry trends are all important aspects to consider.
 Taking into account the life-time of a product is essential, as well as assessing its impact on your cash flow.
 For example, will it be an income producing asset from the outset and will you need any further advice on managing your cash flow in the interim?
 We regularly conduct cash flow projections with clients, considering factors such as how many patients need to be seen over the life of an asset to ensure it pays for itself.

 Consider ways you can be smarter with your spend like utilising your credit card to earn additional frequent flyer points.
 BOQ Specialist recognises the benefits of combining business with pleasure, which is why we allow you to put select car or equipment finance payments on your BOQ Specialist credit card for a small fee and earn frequent flyer points to use towards your next holiday.

 5. Partner with someone who understands your world

 Knowing the market and the right questions to ask when dealing with suppliers can make all the difference.
 We often approve a small buffer as we understand costs can blow out.

-BOQ Specialist’s Brett Robinson says, “looking beyond broad brush leasing structures and understanding the right financing options available can make the world of difference.
+BOQ Specialist’s Hugh Lander says, “looking beyond broad brush leasing structures and understanding the right financing options available can make the world of difference.
 Whether just getting started or financing their fourth practice, our 25 years’ industry experience means we can tailor solutions built around the strength of our clients’ qualifications.”